 The revelation that the Sabbath was a binding command and a specific period in the seven day weekly cycle was proclaimed before Israel arrived at Mount Sinai and signed the old covenant in blood.
 Notice Exodus 16, in which God stated that he would rain bread (manna) from heaven to feed his people in order to test them.

 From Sunday through Thursday, the people gathered whatever manna they needed.
 On Friday, when the people were to gather twice as much manna as they normally did, Moses stated the following, "This is that which the LORD has said, 'Tomorrow (day seven) is the rest of the holy Sabbath to the LORD" (Exodus 16:23).

 God was both testing the people and training them to know when the acceptable period to keep the Sabbath occurred within the week.
 On day seven of the week, when no manna fell, some foolishly tried to gather it anyway.
-God was not pleased.
+God, to say the least, was not pleased (Exodus 16:28 - 29).

 Even after the sins of the people caused them to be punished by wandering the wilderness (Numbers 14:26 - 33) the Eternal, for forty years, continued to feed them on the same weekly cycle.
 God did not allow the ancient Israelites who left Egypt to worship him during any period they decided.
 He made sure they understood the acceptable time out of seven for rest and worship.